johngorithm/shoppia-store/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Shoppia Store
+Shoppia is an e-commerce web site powered by React and Redux

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: